By: Jerry Finzi, Grand Voyage Italy

 Political hardship was also a factor in motivating immigration.
 Beginning in 1860, la Guerra dei Contadini del Sud (the Southern Peasants War) began.
 This was an uprising to resist the changes that the North was forcing on the Southern provinces with the Unification.
 Led by mostly brigands (many of who had previously had the support of contadini), this was a type of “social banditism” who were rebelling in order to retain their small sphere of power and wealth in their rural areas.
 The poor contadini were caught suddenly in the crossfire.
 Later in the 1870s, the government took measures to repress political views such as anarchy and socialism.
 Many Italians came to the United States to escape political policies and warring factions.

-Between 1900 and 1915, three million Italians immigrated to America, which was the largest nationality of “new immigrants.”
+Between 1900 and 1915, three million Italians emigrated to America, which was the largest nationality of “new immigrants.”
 These immigrants, a mix of both artisans and peasants, came from all regions of Italy, but the largest numbers were from the mezzogiorno–Southern Italy.
-Between 1876 and 1930, out of the five million immigrants who came to the United States, fully 80 percent were from the South, representing such regions as Calabria, Campania, Abruzzi, Molise, Apulia and Sicily.
+Between 1876 and 1930, out of the five million immigrants who came to the United States, 80 percent were from the South, representing such regions as Calabria, Campania, Abruzzi, Molise, Apulia and Sicily.
 The majority (2/3 of the immigrant population) were farm laborers or laborers, or contadini, as noted on the ship manifests when arriving at Ellis Island.
 The laborers were mostly agricultural and did not have much experience in industry, such as mining and textiles.
 The laborers who did work in industry had come from textile factories in Piedmont and Tuscany and mines in Umbria and Sicily.

 Though the majority of Italian immigrants were laborers, a small population of craftsmen also immigrated to the United States.
 They comprised less than 20 percent of all Italian immigrants and enjoyed a higher status than that of the contadini.
 The majority of craftsmen were from the South and could read and write; they included carpenters, brick layers, masons, tailors and barbers.